musa-harb/books-microservice/README.md

 To request data, send a GET request to: http://localhost:PORT/?keyword="search query"

+--Where PORT is the port number on your local machine.

-The search query is the search keyword that will be used to search Google Books API.
+--The search query is the search keyword that will be used to search Google Books API.

 The request should include a query with "keyword"